braydonlowe/startup/README.md

 -[x] **Clone the Simon React** - Cloned the Simon React package to my dev enviornment.
 -[x] **Deploy Simon React** - Deployed Simon to simon.cozymaefloral.com as part of the prerequisite.
+-[x] **App.jsx Implemented** - app.jsx was created to help navigate the react app.
+-[x] **home.jsx Implemented** - The file previously known as index.html was converted to home.jsx.
+-[x] **Header/Footer Implemented** - The header and footer components were converted into their own seperate react elements.
+-[x] **Navigation Change** - The navigation was changed to display dynamically depending on what role a user has.
+The changing of said role, has not been implemented yet.
+Implementation can be found in header.jsx.
+-[x] **Dashboard Implemnted** - The dashboard page was implemented in dashboard.jsx.
+Pages that were previously known as: appointments, contracts, and profile now display there dynamically through the use of tabs.
+Note: To re-iterate, those pages will no longer display through the normal navigation.